Vedant-0102/RayCasting-Maze/README.md

 - The **raycasting engine** simulates light rays bouncing off walls to create a 2D depth illusion.
 - The player can **move and rotate** to explore the maze.
 - A **real-time updating map** 🗺️ provides a reference so you don’t get lost!
+- Play Again Button to replay the same Maze
+- Restart Button to start a generate a new Maze

 ---